-Following the old tradition of 'social contract theory' - whose best known proponents are Hobbes, Locke and Rousseau - Rawls (1971) proposes a normative framework inspired to the ideal of social cooperation for the constitution of a well-ordered society where the stability of political institutions is obtained by ensuring equal basic rights and liberties for all and the legitimation of social and economic inequalities (reciprocity principle).
+Following the old tradition of 'social contract theory' - whose best known proponents are Hobbes, Locke and Rousseau - Rawls (1971) proposed a normative framework inspired by the ideal of social cooperation for the constitution of a well-ordered society where the stability of political institutions is achieved through the legitimation of social and economic inequalities (reciprocity principle).

 Rawls' proposal is grounded on two basic value judgments which are known as the Liberty and the Equality principle.
 According to the former, "Each person is to have an equal right to the most extensive total system of equal basic liberties compatible with a similar system of liberty for all".
-This is indicated by Rawls as the principle having priority on the second, which is the one we focus on in what follows.
+This is indicated by Rawls as the principle having priority over the second one which is the one we focus on in what follows.

-The Equality principle consists of two ethical value judgments for the identification of fair/good social and economic inequalities within an equity perspective: fair equality of opportunity (hereafter, FEO) and difference principle (hereafter, DP).
+The Equality principle consists of two ethical value judgments for the identification of fair/good social and economic inequalities within an equity perspective: Fair Equality of Opportunity (hereafter, FEO) and Difference Principle (hereafter, DP).
 By FEO, social and economic inequalities "are to be attached to offices and positions open to all under conditions of fair equality of opportunity", whereas, by DP, these inequalities are additionally required "to be to the greatest benefit of the least-advantaged members of society" (Rawls 2001).

 The former principle (FEO) establishes a norm with respect to the origins of inequality, meanwhile the latter requirement (DP) concerns the consequences of inequality.
-In this sense, FEO is a condition sine qua non ensuring fairness of existing inequalities, while DP implements Rawls' idea of meritocracy by which goodness, intended as capacity to benefit the society (especially the least-advantaged), is also required.
+In this sense, FEO is a condition sine qua non ensuring fairness of existing inequalities, while DP implements Rawls' idea of meritocracy by which goodness, intended as a capacity to benefit the society (especially the least-advantaged), is also required because "the right and the good are complementary" (Rawls 2001).